JohnMachado11/ReAct-Agent-plus-TextWorld/README.md

 ### Agent Observations

-Watching an AI play a game is fascinating to say the least. `GPT 4.1` definitely has its own "style" in how it plays **TextWorld** in comparison to `GPT 4o`, which I did some initial testing with when I first began this project.
+Watching an AI play a game is fascinating to say the least. `GPT-4.1` definitely has its own "style" in how it plays **TextWorld** in comparison to `GPT-4o`, which I did some initial testing with when I first began this project.

-Some of the observations below are there because of the priors I added to the agents system prompt.
+Some of the observations below are there because of the priors I added to the agent's system prompt.

 Things I noticed:
 - It usually **inspects first**, then **picks items up "just in case"** (`examine` -> `take`).